jkru3/resumes/README.md

 If you're able to quantify your achievements/results, move the metrics towards the start of each bullet

 # TODO:
-- fix the script to only process whatever is freshly built?
-- format all resumes (including ones for tomorrow)

 - icon height should be vertically centered with role title
 - base-styling and hbox errors
 - color links chains with the primarycolor